AndersDeath/diary2/000-current.md

 # 07 September - Samstag - Yerevan - 716 Tag der Einwanderung - Heat Sunny

 We were walking for a whole day.
 This weekend is our final one here.
 The next Sunday morning we are flying to Milan.
 So, we tried to enjoy the day as much as we could.
 I think we were successful in this respect.
 We were walking in victory part then walked in Cascad.
 The city center was also nice.
 So, food was nice, walking was nice as well.
+Even that I miss Berlin I will want to come back Yerevan.